prometheus/node_exporter/README.md

 ### Deprecated

-These colectors are deprecated and will be removed in the next major release.
+These collectors are deprecated and will be removed in the next major release.

 Name     | Description | OS
 ---------|-------------|----